Matthew A. Clarke

 October 2018 – April 2020 Cambridge, UK

-With funding from CRUK RadNet, I worked on modelling the DNA damage response pathway to find radiosensitising drug treatments.
+With funding from CRUK RadNet, I worked in the Jasmin Fisher lab on modelling the DNA damage response pathway to find radiosensitising drug treatments.
 I also continued my work on breast cancer, focussing on the triple-negative sub-type (TNBC) as part of a collaboration with the Mark Foundation for Cancer Research and PARTNER clinical trial.
 In collaboration with Jasmin Fisher I published a review on the opportunities and challenges for executable modelling.

 Responsibilities included: